Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 While Taiwanese aboriginals had been aware of the springs, it was the Japanese who developed many of them into spa resorts, including the most famous, Beitou Hot Spring in Taipei City.
 Beyond the historic bathhouses of Beitou, you can also find salt water hot springs, cold springs, and even mud hot springs in Taiwan!

-In this article, I’m going to introduce 20 of the best Taiwanese hot springs from north to south, including famous spas, hot spring villages, hot spring parks, and wild hot springs, most of which I’ve personally visited.
-Soaking in hot springs is truly one my favorite things to do in Taiwan!
+In this article, I’m going to introduce 20 of the best Taiwanese hot springs from north to south, including famous spas, hot spring villages, hot spring parks, and wild hot springs, most of which I’ve personally visited in my 10+ years of living in Taiwan.
+Soaking in hot springs is truly one my favorite things to do in this wonderful country!

 Hot Spring Etiquette in Taiwan